 Get ready: it’s time to “fall back.”

-- Daylight Saving Time is a good time to start a new tradition: Make it your yearly time to change the batteries in your smoke and carbon monoxide detectors.
+• Daylight Saving Time is a good time to start a new tradition.: Make it your yearly time to change the batteries in your smoke and carbon monoxide detectors.
+The NHTSA also suggests it's a good time to check to see if your vehicle has any recalls.